-Paneer – This is a great ingredient to use for vegetarians, to fulfil their protein intake of the day.
-You can either make it at home or use the store bought ones.
+Paneer – This is a great ingredient to use for vegetarians, to fulfill their protein intake of the day.
+You can either make it at home or use the store-bought ones.

 Kasuri Methi – This ingredient makes this dish different from others.
 While I love the earthy flavor of dried fenugreek leaves, I also add fresh methi when it is in season.

-Yogurt and All Purpose Flour– The base of this gravy is made with yogurt.
+Yogurt and All-Purpose Flour– The base of Methi Paneer is made with yogurt.
 Use fresh yogurt for the best taste.
-Mix a little all purpose flour in the curd while adding as this makes the gravy thick and also gives it a nice texture.
+Mix a little all-purpose flour in the yogurt.
+It’s my secret tip to prevent the yogurt from splitting.
+It also makes the gravy thick and gives it a nice texture.

-Spice Powders – When it comes to spices, I have used turmeric powder, coriander powder, garam masala powder, Kashmiri red chilli powder and salt.
+Spice Powders – When it comes to spices, I have used turmeric powder, coriander powder, garam masala powder, Kashmiri red chili powder, and salt.

-For Tadka – I love the extra garlicky flavour in this curry and thus I add a ghee garlic tadka on top.
+For Tadka – I love the extra garlicky flavor in this curry and thus I add a ghee garlic tadka on top.

 Other Ingredients – Other than these, we will need lemon, oil, onion, ginger and garlic.